Lower Caversham

-Lower Caversham is an area of the former town of Caversham, in the English county of Berkshire (formerly Oxfordshire).
-Today this is itself a suburb of the larger town of Reading.
+Lower Caversham is an area of Caversham in Berkshire, England.
+It forms part of Reading.
 Lower Caversham has no formal boundaries, but the name usually refers to that part of Caversham situated on lower ground to the east of central Caversham, close to the River Thames.

 The area lies entirely within the Caversham ward of the borough of Reading.
 As a unitary authority, the borough is responsible for all aspects of local government within the area.
 Lower Caversham is within the Reading East parliamentary constituency.